By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Let’s start by considering two literal books, both presumably about economics and how to respond to economic problems.

 Book one is titled “How to make money in a bad economy.”
 The author’s name is “A working girl” and the cover depicts an attractive woman in a negligee holding a large fanned wad of cash.

-Book two is titled “The history of recessions, depressions, panics and commercial revulsion’s in the United States from 1640 to 2008, including the role of government’ policy in precipitating financial collapses.”
-This second book is written by a well-known economist from a prestige eastern school.
-It comes with a very plain cover with the title, author’s name and credentials and not much else.
+Book two is titled “The history of recessions, depressions, panics, and commercial revulsion’s in the United States from 1640 to 2008, including the role of government’ policy in precipitating financial collapses.”
+This second book is written by a well-known economist from a prestigious eastern school.
+It comes with a very plain cover with the title, author’s name and credentials, and not much else.

 Which book should you pick?
 Do you really need to open the book and read the first few chapters to figure this one out?